 Thank you for your continued interest in Michigan Tech’s global community.
-You made vital contributions while here as students, visiting scholars, and friends.
-Those of you working in the US or in your home countries, as well as US citizens working or studying abroad, serve as Michigan Tech’s most visible ambassadors.
+Whether you're an international student now working in the US or you're a US citizen working abroad, you are a valued ambassador for Michigan Tech.
 We value and appreciate your efforts to strengthen and enrich the network of your University and its international alumni.

 Huskies Around the World